 For those who are worried about Chrome eating their laptop’s battery, we would recommend you to try The Great Suspender extension for Chrome.
 It suspends the tabs that are not in use and automatically frees up memory.

-Update: 19:30, May 19: An earlier version of the story unwittingly suggested that Chrome for desktop as well as Android (mobile) are the center of Google’s Chrome team attention.
+Update: 19:30, May 19: An earlier version of the story unwittingly suggested that Chrome for desktop, as well as Android (mobile), are the center of Google’s Chrome team’s attention.
 While it could be true, in the AMA session, the team largely talked about Chrome’s Android app.
-We’ve asked the company for a clarification and will update the story when we hear back.
+We’ve asked the company for clarification and will update the story when we hear back.

 Update: 08:00, May 21: A Google spokesperson tells Technology Personalized that the company is indeed working on both desktop and Android Chrome apps to fix the memory issue.
 “On background, the Reddit AMA was for Chrome on Android, however, we are definitely working on reducing memory usage in both mobile and desktop.”